mesosphere/dcos-commons/docs/pages/reference/yaml-reference.md

       <li><code>FINISHED</code>: The task should launch and exit successfully (zero exit code).
 If the task fails (nonzero exit code) then it is retried without relaunching the entire pod.</li>
       </ul></div>

+    * `essential`

+      Marks this task as either "Essential", where relaunching this task results in relaunching all `RUNNING` tasks in the pod instance, or "Non-essential", where relaunching it does not affect other `RUNNING` tasks in the pod instance.
+By default this value is `true`, such that if this task needs to be relaunched, then all other tasks sharing the same pod instance are relaunched alongside it.
+This is only a factor in cases where a given pod has multiple `RUNNING` tasks defined.

     * `cmd`

       The command to be run by the task, in the form of a shell script.
 This script may execute any executables that are visible within the pod environment.